Himachal Pradesh: Languages

+Main languages

 Hindi is the de jure official language of Himachal Pradesh and is spoken by the majority of the population as a lingua franca.
 Sanskrit is the additional official language of the state.
 Although mostly encountered in academic and symbolic contexts, the government of Himachal Pradesh is encouraging its wider study and use.

-Most of the population, however, speaks natively one or another of the Western Pahari languages (locally also known as Himachali or just Pahari), a subgroup of the Indo-Aryan languages that includes Bhattiyali, Bilaspuri, Chambeali, Churahi, Gaddi, Hinduri, Kangri, Kullu, Mahasu Pahari, Mandeali, Pahari Kinnauri, Pangwali, and Sirmauri.
-Additional Indo-Aryan languages spoken include Punjabi (native to 4.4% of the population), Nepali (1.3%), Chinali, Lahul Lohar, and others.
-In parts of the state there are speakers of Tibeto-Burman languages like Kinnauri (1.2%), Tibetan (0.3%), Lahuli–Spiti languages (0.16%), Pattani (0.12%), Bhoti Kinnauri, Chitkuli Kinnauri, Bunan (or Gahri), Jangshung, Kanashi, Shumcho, Spiti Bhoti, Sunam, Tinani, and Tukpa.
+Most of the population, however, natively speaks one or another of the Western Pahari languages (locally also known as Himachali or Pahari), a subgroup of the Indo-Aryan languages that includes Mahasu Pahari, Pahari Kinnauri, Kangri, Mandeali, Bilaspuri, Chambeali, Kullui, Gaddi, Sirmauri, Churahi, Hinduri, Pangwali and Bhattiyali.
+Additional spoken languages include Hindi (15.68%), Punjabi (4.42%), Nepali (1.30%) and Kinnauri (1.20%).

+Other languages

+In parts of the state there are speakers of Haryanavi (0.32%) and Gujari (0.21%) and Lahuli–Spiti languages (0.16%), Pattani (0.12%), Tibetan (0.3%), Bhoti Kinnauri, Chitkuli Kinnauri, Bunan (or Gahri), Jangshung, Kanashi, Shumcho, Spiti Bhoti, Sunam, Tinani, Tukpa, Chinali, and Lahul Lohar.